cybertraining-dsc/fa20-523-319/project/project.md

 {{% pageinfo %}}

 ## Abstract

-Deep learning gains expert level performance by training on large datasets.
-Our project uses chest x-rays dataset called CheXpert and apply deep learning to detect and diagnose a condition based on image data.
+Chest X-rays reveal many diseases.
+Early detection of a disease often improves the survival chance for Patients.
+Chest X-rays are one of the important tools for Radiologists to detect and identify underlying health conditions.
+But it is a time consuming process and rushing to complete will only result in mistakes by Radiologists.
+With technological advances in AI, Deep Learning models can analyze the X-rays like a Radiologists and accurately predict much better than the Radiologists.
+It has also proven to have  performance significantly better than Radiologists which means it can analze lot faster than a Radiologist.
+Deep learning is a technique to extract and transform data using multiple layers of neural networks.
+Each layer takes inputs from previous layers and incrementally refines it.
+An algorithm is used to train these layers to minimize errors and improve overall accuracy of these layers[^10].
+This allow the network to learn to perform a specified task and gains an expert level performance by training on large datasets.
+Our project uses Deep learning models to detect and diagnose multiple conditions based on image classification of the Chest X-ray dataset called CheXpert.
 CheXpert dataset contain 224,316 chest radiographs of 65,240 patients.
 There are 14 observations in a radiology report and labels are mapped to these 14 observations.
-We train our models to use the labels that corresponds to different diseases.
-Our deep learning models are based on PyTorch library.
+We train our models to use the labels for Atelectasis, Cardiomegaly, Consolidation, Edema, and Pleural Effusion that corresponds to 5 different diseases respectively.
+We also test how well our model predicts the diseases and capture results in AUC-ROC curve.
+We use PyTorch library to build our Deep Learning model which enables fast, flexible experimentation and efficient production through a user-friendly front-end, distributed training, and ecosystem of tools and libraries[^7].

 Contents